Dacia Duster: Facelift

-The restyled version of the Duster was presented on June 22, 2021 and went on sale in September 2021.
+The restyled version of the Duster was presented on 22 June 2021 and went on sale in September 2021.
 The updated Duster comes equipped with a new light signature, both front and rear, similar to the third-generation Sandero.
 The pattern of the grille has been slightly simplified and a sliding central armrest is also available inside.

-The number of engines available was reduced, with there being two petrol engines of 130 and 150hp, a petrol/LPG version of 100hp, and a 115hp diesel engine available in all-wheel drive.
+The number of engines available was reduced, with there being two petrol engines of 130 and 150 hp, a petrol/LPG version of 100 hp, and a 115 hp diesel engine available in all-wheel drive.
 The most powerful engine is now available as standard with the 6-speed automatic transmission (EDC6).